MWRuszczycky/defugger/README.md

 ### BF format<a name="format"></a>

 The Defugger recognizes standard, single-character BF commands (i.e., `<`, `>`, `+`, etc.) and ignores white space.
+The `B` character can be used to set a break point within the script.
 Any other characters need to be commented out using a `#`.
 All white space and comments are stripped when the script is opened in the debugger.
-I actually plan to change many of these format requirements in the future.
+Break points are ignored by the interpreter and only recognized by the debugger, but this will be changed in the future.
+I also plan to change many of these format requirements in the future.

 ### Interpreter mode<a name="interpreter"></a>